VickySteeves/NaNoWriMo-novel/novel.md

 Just over the crowd, Harriet makes out a woman's scratchy, irritated voice, "Harriet A. Allen?!
 This is your last call!"

 Harriet snaps back to awareness, eyes wildly searching out the voice while panting “Yes, I’m here!”
-She finally spots the waving hand of the woman, and weaves through the crowd to a small group of eight, professionally and darkly dressed twenty- and thirty-something-year-olds.
+She finally spots the waving hand of the woman, and weaves through the crowd to a small group of fifteen, professionally and darkly dressed twenty- and thirty-something-year-olds.

 "Well thank goodness.
 We were just about to leave you to fend for yourself."
 The woman, whose name tag reads “Jay,” gestured to Harriet’s cohort of PhD students, and continued "Well, let's go.
 We have to make up some time in the schedule."